 Having fun yet?
 Kinda?
 This stuff may seem dull, but getting a good grasp of it will help you throughout the solar quote process, and make you a more informed solar home owner, as well.
 You'll be able to better assess what drastic changes in your monthly bill might mean (problem with your solar array, or just a change in your energy consumption?).

 And if you were wondering, no, I don't have solar.
 First off, I rent (ah, city living); secondly, my bill is so low usually that it would be tough for solar to pay for itself quickly in my case.
-I'm better off sticking with my insulated drapes and conservative thermostat settings, and imagining the gleaming 6 kw SunPower solar array on the south-facing roof of my dream house...
+But community solar is becoming a very real option in many areas.
+For now, I'm sticking with my insulated drapes and conservative thermostat settings, and imagining the gleaming 6 kw SunPower solar array on the south-facing roof of my dream house...

 Questions about reading your electric bill?
 Post them here, or ask us on Twitter.